samhiner/economysimulator/README.md

 ## Run the Code

 ### Non-Technical Guide:
-If you want to use this game for your club, class, or you just want to play it for fun, email me at [WILL ADD EMAIL WHEN PROJECT IS COMPLETE] and I will either host a game for you on my website or help you host your own game.
+If you want to use this game for your club, class, or you just want to play it for fun, make a GitHub issue and I will either host a game for you on my website or help you host your own game.

 ### Technical Guide:
 The code found here is configured for use with [WAMPServer](https://sourceforge.net/projects/wampserver/).
 To run the code with WAMPServer, download it and put the code in the www folder, then import the "econ_data.sql" file (this is just in the repo for this purpose, so the code does not rely on it) in phpmyadmin.
-If you wish to run the code using something other than WAMPServer, you will likely have to reconfigure the mysqli_connect functions in "login.php", "register.php", "home.php".
-Once you have completed that, make sure you set up an admin account as the first account and hide it from the companies list by commenting out all the SQL queries on the home.php page expect for the game1players and time ones.
-You do not need to manage this account, it automatically executes stock/commodities orders when a third party is neede as a game mechanic (ex. the VC firm option at the start).
+If you wish to run the code using something other than WAMPServer, you will likely have to reconfigure the mysqli_connect functions in "login.php", "register.php", "home.php", and "verify.php".
+Once you have completed that, make sure you set up an admin account as the first account and hide it from the companies list by commenting out all the SQL queries on the "home.php" page except for the game1players and time ones.
+You do not need to manage this account, it automatically executes stock/commodity orders when a third party is neede as a game mechanic (ex. the VC firm option at the start).